Irrigation Pump & Pipe Calculator Skip to main content

 Assumptions

-• Energy cost assumes constant electric rate or fuel price over the operating period
+• Energy cost assumes a constant electric rate and a fixed motor-efficiency planning value

 Limitations